I grew up in Frederick in southwest Oklahoma. I’m an Okie girl through and through.

 How long have you worked at OneNet?

-I have worked at OneNet for more than six years now.
+I have worked at OneNet for more than eight years now.

 Describe what you do on an everyday basis.

 My days vary.
 Often I am working with other team members on planning projects or events.
 I handle all sorts of communications projects from brand messaging to customer communications.
 I manage OneNet’s educational publications and two websites.
-I work with the OneNet directors on strategic planning, our customer relations manager on outreach and our communications interns on social media and a variety of content projects.
+I work with the OneNet directors on strategic planning and outreach initiatives and guide our interns on social media, augmented reality and a variety of content projects.

 What brought you to OneNet?